g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 The game is enhanced further by the extremely on-the-nose drama that befell the studio: they suffered <a href="{{kompus}}">something like a hostile takeover</a> and embezzlement after its initial success attracted the sharks.
 The details are hazy, behind the standard totally opaque walls of commerce.
 <!-- Was Kender an Ephialtes? -->

-That black comedy is ready to birth another: the new owners sold the film rights to DE's capitalist realism -- brought to you by [the creators](https://www.dj2entertainment.com/blog/https/varietycom/2020/tv/news/disco-elysium-tv-series-1234690455) of "Sonic the Hedgehog: The Movie" (2020).
+That black comedy is ready to birth another: the new owners sold the film rights.
+Capitalist realism, brought to you by [the creators](https://www.dj2entertainment.com/blog/https/varietycom/2020/tv/news/disco-elysium-tv-series-1234690455) of "Sonic the Hedgehog: The Movie" (2020).